-- 31. The MPS review and identify the ingredients of a 'good' stop, develop modules for 'critical encounter training' and incorporate them into existing training curricula. - 32.
-In endorsing the recommendation of the MPS Inspectorate on its Thematic Inspection of S60 Criminal Justice and Public Order Act 1994 (August, 2003), the MPS assess its training on the use and application of S.60, and this include all ranks involved in this process.
+31. The MPS review and identify the ingredients of a 'good' stop, develop modules for 'critical encounter training' and incorporate them into existing training curricula.

+32. In endorsing the recommendation of the MPS Inspectorate on its Thematic Inspection of s60 Criminal Justice and Public Order Act 1994 (August, 2003), the MPS assess its training on the use and application of s.60, and this include all ranks involved in this process.

-- 33. The MPS develop an ongoing programme of refresher training on stop and search that addresses the implications of the revised guidelines and the skills required to ensure the high quality of the encounter, and that a timetable be developed for delivering the programme to all front-line officers over the next 2 years.
-And that further the stop and search training engages with children and young people from the BME communities that it include content on Islamophobia, the provisions of the Human Rights Act especially articles 5, 9,10 and 11, that it include the do's and don'ts, that it be work based, and that it involve peer reviews.
-The stop and search training curriculum also engage and with children from young people communities disproportionately affected by stop and search practice, that it include content on Islamophobia, the provisions of the Human Rights Act (especially articles 5, 9, 10, 11 and 14), that it be work based, and that it involve peer reviews. - 34.
-The MPS undertake a feasibility study to determine the requirements, implications and timetable for implementation of police accreditation to undertake searches. - 35.
-The MPS develop an ongoing programme of training for accreditation on stop and search that addresses the implications of the revised guidelines and the behavioural skills required for ensuring the high quality of the encounter.
-And that further, a timetable be developed for delivering the programme to all front-line officers at the Borough level over the next 3 to 4 years.
+33. The MPS develop an ongoing programme of refresher training on stop and search that addresses the implications of the revised guidelines and the skills required to ensure the high quality of the encounter, and that a timetable be developed for delivering the programme to all front-line officers over the next 2 years.
+And that further the stop and search training also engage with children and young people from communities disproportionately affected by stop and search practice, that it include content on Islamophobia, the provisions of the Human Rights Act especially articles 5, 9,10 and 11, and 14), that it be work based, and that it involve peer reviews.

+34. The MPS undertake a feasibility study to determine the requirements, implications and timetable for implementation of police accreditation to undertake searches.

-- 36. The MPA and MPS undertake a feasibility study, including a cost-benefit analysis, of the provision of police training on stop and search through civilian organisations particularly in inner city boroughs with high stop and search rates. - 37.
-The MPS report back to the EODB on the feasibility of establishing a programme of secondment for probationers to be placed in inner city schools and community organisations and NGOs before they are posted to boroughs
+- 35. The MPS develop an ongoing programme of training for accreditation on stop and search that addresses the implications of the revised guidelines and the behavioural skills required for ensuring the high quality of the encounter.
+And that further, a timetable be developed for delivering the programme to all front-line officers at the Borough level over the next 3 to 4 years. - 36.
+The MPA and MPS undertake a feasibility study, including a cost-benefit analysis, of the provision of police training on stop and search through civilian organisations particularly in inner city boroughs with high stop and search rates. - 37.
+The MPS report back to the EODB on the feasibility of establishing a programme of secondment for probationers to be placed in inner city schools and community organisations and Non Governmental Organisations (NGOs) before they are posted to boroughs.